 If you could eat unprocessed foods, avoid excessive added sugars, and did not have significant insulin resistance to start, this 12-hour daily fasting was probably good enough for most people to avoid obesity.
 However, it is not really strong enough to reverse decades of insulin resistance.

 This regimen involves using a daily 16-hour period of fasting and an 8-hour ‘eating window’.
 For example, this would mean eating from 11 am – 7 pm, and fasting from 7 pm to 11 am.
 This generally means skipping the morning meal every day.
 Some people choose to eat 2 meals during that 8-hour window and others will eat 3.

 He wrote extensively about training in the fasted state and eating predominantly in the post-workout period.
-These ideas are supported by the science available (albeit not a lot).
-However, they do make a lot of common sense.
+These ideas are supported by some of the current science available.

 The ‘Warrior’ diet (20-hour fasting)